HelloCho/StudingEnglish/Assignment_2.md

 ```
 I prefer searching the Internet.

-First, Searching the Internet is more information than books.
+First, the Internet has more information gives me.

-This is because, books have been limited an information by an author but
+This is because, books have limited information by an author but

 The internet is vast.